-P2252 is a 28th Round licence located to the north west of the Breagh gas field, which commenced production in 2013.
-Cluff have identified a number of high quality exploration and appraisal targets within Zechstein carbonates including the Pensacola Reef Prospect which has gross P50 recoverable resources of 309 BCF.
-The Zechstein reef play is a proven producer elsewhere in the basin and the only well testing this play in the UKCS was drilled at the nearby Crosgan discovery which also successfully flowed gas to surface.
+P2252 is a 28th Round licence located to the north west of the Breagh gas field and contains the Pensacola prospect.
+Deltic have identified a number of high quality exploration and appraisal targets within Zechstein carbonates including the Pensacola Reef Prospect which has gross P50 recoverable resources of 309 BCF.
+The licence was the subject of a farm-in by Shell in 2019 and the partnership acquired new 3D seismic across the Pensacola area in August 2019.

 Pensacola Reef Prospect

 The Pensacola prospect is a Z2 Zechstein reef partially mapped on 3D seismic data and is analogous to similar structures identified on adjacent blocks.
 The reef is 15km long by 6km wide and clearly defined on 2D and 3D seismic and builds to more than 200m above the surrounding Z2 (Hauptdolomite) platform.